Background

 Karen Foster

 Karen joined the team at All Out Adventures as a Program Leader in 2004 and has been the Executive Director since 2007.
 Previously she worked as 9th grade history teacher, as a school-based program administrator, and as a coastal kayaking and road cycling instructor for the REI Outdoor School.
-She is certified as a level 2 Stand Up Paddle Board instructor and as a level 2 kayak instructor with an adaptive endorsement.
-She holds a B.A. in history from The College of Wooster and an M.S. in Educational Administration from the University at Albany, SUNY.
+She is certified as a level 2 Stand Up Paddle Board instructor and as a level 2 Kayak instructor with an adaptive endorsement.
+She holds a B.A. in History from The College of Wooster and an M.S. in Educational Administration and Policy from the University at Albany, SUNY.
 Karen also serves as the Vice President of Northampton's City Council.
-In her free time she can be found doing many of the fun outdoor rec activities she does with AOA with her family.
+She spends her free time doing many of the same fun outdoor rec opportunities AOA offers with her spouse and 2 young children.

 PROGRAM DIRECTOR